mrbossosity/connect/README.md

         metadata: { 'username': username }
     })

-The host sends its `MediaStream` in return upon answering the call:
+The host extracts the guest's username and sends its `MediaStream` in return upon answering the call:
 (simplified and abridged code)

     peer.on('call', (call) => {
-        //extract the guest's username from metadata
         var peerName = call.metadata.username;
         alert(`${peerName} joined the meeting!`);

-        //send own stream
         call.answer(hostStream)
     })

+The host also establishes a `DataConnection` with each guest:

+    peer.on('call', (call) => {
+        ...
+        var guestID = call.peer //ID of guest who initiated the call var conn = peer.connect(guestID)
+    })

-The host also establishes a `DataConnection` with each guest.
-At this point, the host can see each guest's stream, but each guest can see only their own stream and the stream of the host.
+At this point, the host is receiving each guest's stream, but each guest is receiving only their own stream and the stream of the host.
 This is no problem for one-on-one meetings, but what about...

 *Group calls?*